niccoloraspa/demo-flux-sealed-secrets/README.md

 By default, the command spins up a one node Kubernetes cluster of version `v1.19.4` in a VirtualBox VM (CPUs=2, Memory=4096MB, Disk=20000MB).

 You can pass additional parameters to change the default values.
-Please referer to this [Makefile](minikube/Makefile) for additional details on the cluster creation.
+Please referer to this [Makefile](minikube/Makefile) for further details on the cluster creation.

 ## 1. Install FluxV2